utetrapp/learning-flutter/README.md

 - [flex_color_scheme](https://pub.dev/packages/flex_color_scheme) -- very usable and easy way to define your thema, including playground.
 A Flutter package to use and make beautiful Material design based themes.
 - [flutter_bloc](https://pub.dev/packages/flutter_bloc): Flutter Widgets that make it easy to implement the BLoC (Business Logic Component) design pattern.
 Built to be used with the bloc state management package.
 - [flutter_launcher_icons](https://pub.dev/packages/flutter_launcher_icons): A package which simplifies the task of updating your Flutter app's launcher icon.
+- [flutter_native_splash](https://pub.dev/packages/flutter_native_splash): Customize Flutter's default white native splash screen with background color and splash image.
+Supports dark mode, full screen, and more.
 - [freezed](https://pub.dev/packages/freezed): Code generation for immutable classes that has a simple syntax/API without compromising on the features.
 - [get_it](https://pub.dev/packages/get_it): Simple direct Service Locator that allows to decouple the interface from a concrete implementation and to access the concrete implementation from everywhere in your App"
-- [injectable](https://pub.dev/packages/injectable): Injectable is a convenient code generator for get_it.
-Inspired by Angular DI, Guice DI and inject.dart.
 - [logger](https://pub.dev/packages/logger): Small, easy to use and extensible logger which prints beautiful logs.
 - [mockito](https://pub.dev/packages/mockito): A mock framework inspired by Mockito with APIs for Fakes, Mocks, behavior verification, and stubbing.
 - [pretty_dio_logger](https://pub.dev/packages/pretty_dio_logger): Pretty Dio logger is a Dio interceptor that logs network calls in a pretty, easy to read format.
 - [responsive_framework](https://pub.dev/packages/responsive_framework): Easily make Flutter apps responsive.
 Automatically adapt UI to different screen sizes.
 Responsiveness made simple.
 - [styled_widget](https://pub.dev/packages/styled_widget): Simplifying your widget tree structure by defining widget using methods.
 Taking ispiration from CSS and SwiftUI
+Maybe later or for other projects
+- [injectable](https://pub.dev/packages/injectable): Injectable is a convenient code generator for get_it.
+Inspired by Angular DI, Guice DI and inject.dart.

 ## Learning path - plan to implement a simple app using the resources and libs listed
 After each step: test Android, Windows, Chrome